xmos/xmath_walkthrough/doc/part2.md

 Using the `Q4.28` format was our choice.
 Normally when choosing a representation for a fixed-point data it's a good idea to use the lowest exponent which avoids losing data.
-That corresponds to having zero headroom -- a concept that we will come back to in **Part C**.
+That corresponds to having zero headroom -- a concept that we will come back to in **Part 3**.
 Using a minimal exponent generally means maximal precision.
 In this particular case, because our coefficients are a power of 2, any admissible exponent will be equivalent.

 ## Scientific Notation for Fixed- and Floating-Point Values

 We need to take our conceptual, mathematical objects (like filter coefficients) and represent them in code.
-In **Part A** this was simple, because the scalar floating-point types are abstractions which encapsulate all the pieces we care about.
+In **Part 1** this was simple, because the scalar floating-point types are abstractions which encapsulate all the pieces we care about.
 And so there was no need to reason about the mantissas and exponents of individual values or vectors.